 Sometimes, you might even find someone who is willing to give wood away if you chop it down, so check out the help wanted area as well.

-Facebook Marketplace has become a strong parallel to Craigslist in terms of sales.
+Facebook Marketplace is a similar site to OfferUp that has become a strong parallel to Craigslist in terms of sales.
 You can select a specific radius and search for firewood.

 I love Freecycle.
 It’s a site where you can find a bunch of free stuff.
 You can even create alerts to tell you when an item (like firewood) is available, or you can post a firewood wanted ad.

 ChipDrop is a newer platform where people (gardeners) can get wood dropped off from arborists.
 They also have mulch available, but when you sign up, you can opt for logs only.
 There is some work involved, but the arborist brings the wood to you.

 When you need firewood, you have to get creative and be prepared to do some work.
 In the end, free wood means heat.
 Where are some other places that you’ve accessed free wood?